FAQs

 We want to communicate that each and every child matters, especially in God’s eyes.
 For many people, however, the problems of poverty seems so vast and overwhelming that it can be difficult to know how to help.

-OneChild is a global community that helps children in poverty.
-Our staff in the field, who we call Child Champions, live in the same communities as the children we serve.
-In every community where we work, we develop a Hope Center that is designed to meet the unique needs of the community’s children.
+OneChild is a global community of Child Champions who help children in poverty.
+Our Child Champions who work directly with the children live in the same community as the children.
+In every community where we work, our Child Champions launch church-based or school-based Hope Centers that are designed to meet the unique needs of the community’s children.

 OneChild focuses on holistic child development, providing programs that nurture children in faith, health, education and community.
 For more information about how we work, visit the Our Work page.